KaviHShah/Intro-to-Python/materials/11-working-with-files.md

 #### Reading and writing files
 {{< level 2 >}}

-Use the above to first write to a file something.
+Use the above to first write something to a file.
 Then read and append to the file.

 :::